robodrive-24/toolkit/track-1/README.md

 # filter scenes
 data_infos = data['infos']
 sample_data_infos = []

 for data_info in data_infos:
     if self.corruption is not None:
-        # only consider the subset of scenes for each corruption type
         if data_info['scene_token'] in self.sample_scenes_dict[self.corruption]:
             sample_data_infos.append(data_info)
         else: